Norman Finkelstein: Tenure rejection and resignation

 Finkelstein's tenure at DePaul University, Chicago, ended with a vote against granting him tenure.
 Weeks of protests ensued on campus in support of granting him a position at the university.

-Amid considerable public debate, Dershowitz campaigned to block Finkelstein's tenure bid at DePaul University.
+Amid considerable public debate, Alan Dershowitz campaigned to block Finkelstein's tenure bid at DePaul University.
 His campaign began in 2004 when he sent DePaul president Dennis Holtschneider a manuscript, "Literary McCarthyism," arguing that the university should fire Finkelstein.
 He also contacted DePaul political science department chair Patrick Callahan.
 In 2005, Dershowitz announced his intent to block Finkelstein's tenure bid, saying, "I will come at my own expense, and I will document the case against Finkelstein" and "I'll demonstrate that he doesn't meet the academic standards of the Association of American Universities".
 In October 2006, he sent members of DePaul's law and political science faculties what he called "a dossier of Norman Finkelstein's most egregious academic sins, and especially his outright lies, misquotations, and distortions" and lobbied DePaul's professors, alumni and administrators to deny Finkelstein tenure.
 In May 2007, Dershowitz spoke at Northwestern University and claimed that Finkelstein had recently attended a Holocaust denial conference in Iran.

 DePaul's political science committee investigated Dershowitz's accusations against Finkelstein and concluded that they were unsubstantiated.
 The department subsequently invited John Mearsheimer and Ian Lustick, two previously uninvolved academics with expertise on the Israel–Palestinian conflict, to evaluate the academic merit of Finkelstein's work; they came to the same conclusion.

 In early 2007, DePaul's political science department voted nine to three, and the College of Liberal Arts and Sciences Personnel Committee five to zero, to give Finkelstein tenure.
 The three opposing faculty members subsequently filed a minority report opposing tenure, supported by the Dean of the College, Chuck Suchar.
 In leaked memos, Suchar wrote that he opposed tenure because "the personal attacks in many of Dr. Finkelstein's published books ... border on character assassination" and his attitudes threatened "some basic tenets of discourse within an academic community".
 He believed they were inconsistent with DePaul's "Vincentian" values.
 As examples, Suchar said that Finkelstein lacked respect for "the dignity of the individual" and for "the rights of others to hold and express different intellectual positions".
 In June 2007, DePaul University's Board on Promotion and Tenure, with the support of Holtschneider, denied Finkelstein tenure by a 4–3 vote.